Tennessee Truck Accident Lawyers

 Tennessee Truck Accident Lawyer

-Unfortunately, there is no way for motorists to know whether a semi traveling near them on the highway has faulty tires, or whether the driver has had an inadequate rest break.
+Unfortunately, there is no way for motorists to know whether a semi-truck traveling near them on the highway has faulty tires, or whether the driver has had an inadequate rest break.

-If you or a family member has been injured in a Tennessee truck accident, don’t wait to get help, because the court allows a limited time for filing cases of personal injury.
+If you or a family member has been injured in a Tennessee truck accident, don’t wait to get help, because the court allows a limited time for filing a truck accident claim.
 Our office aggressively pursues trucking accident cases for clients seriously injured by the careless and irresponsible operations of large commercial trucks.